gschaumb/team03-capstone/docs/index.md

 The combination of reasoning and acting makes agentic RAG a promising approach for developing more capable and trustworthy AI systems with enhanced understanding and interaction capabilities.

-Large language models are very good at many language-based tasks.
-However, LLMs often struggle with complex reasoning and with using outside knowledge.
-Agents can be used to make LLMs even better.
-Agents can help LLMs interact with external data sources, retrieve information that is relevant, and take actions based on reasoning.
-This makes the LLM better at problem-solving.
-Combining agents with LLMs is particularly helpful for retrieval-augmented generation tasks, because agents are able to dynamically retrieve and process information.

 ## Project Overview

-Our Capstone project builds on our Milestones 1 and 2, where we extracted data sources developed an agentic RAG solution for a customer support use case.
-This solution utilizes diverse data sources as a knowledgebase for queries, with a secondary goal of identifying relevant emails within a large corpus.
-In our project:
+Our Capstone project builds on our Milestones 1 and 2, where we extracted data sources and developed a basic RAG solution for a customer support use case.
+In this Capstone project:

 - **Public legal, financial, and historical documents related to the Enron case** serve as a proxy for the knowledgebase.
 - **The Enron email corpus** represents a range of employee and/or customer emails.